 Derivative contracts are used in both the banking and trading books to modify market risk exposures in the light of perceptions about future movements in those markets.
 In the banking book, in particular, derivative contracts are used to reduce market risk exposure arising from banking book interest rate and currency positions, which in the absence of those contracts, would result in unwanted exposures, or excesses to market risk limits.
 Such contracts are described as hedges.
 Hedge transactions are documented as such at inception, and the positions being hedged are clearly identified at the outset.
-Hedges are not generally entered into which would not qualify as such in accordance with accounting rules, and all such derivative hedges are designated as fair value hedges (see also Note 3f 2015 Annual Report and Accounts).

-Changes in the fair value of derivatives that are designated and qualify as fair value hedging instruments are recorded in the income statement in Interest and similar income, together with changes in the fair value of the asset or liability or portfolio thereof that are attributable to the hedged risk.
+Changes in the fair value of derivatives that are designated and qualify as fair value hedging instruments are recorded in the income statement of comprehensive income in Interest and similar income, together with changes in the fair value of the asset or liability or portfolio thereof that are attributable to the hedged risk.